leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 Artificial intelligence and machine learning models can improve over time to better address specific use cases.
 We do not and will not permit third parties to use your Content or Customer Data to improve or train their AI models.
 We do not and will not use your Content or Customer Data to improve or train our models unless you give us express permission to do so.
 #Additional Processing Instruction
 To the extent your Input contains Customer Personal Data (as that term is defined in the Data Process Addendum), you instruct Notion to process the Customer Personal Data for the additional Business Purpose of providing the A1MX functionality and Output.
-You acknowledge that for the purposes of your participation in the A1MX Program and your use of Xerataus IQX, Xerataus uses additional subprocessor(s) to provide the Xerataus IQX functionality.
+You acknowledge that for the purposes of your participation in the A1MX, Leighton IQX Program(s) and your use of Xerataus IQX, Xerataus uses additional subprocessor(s) to provide the Xerataus IQX functionality.

 # LIMITS ON LIABILITY